Cutaneous Melanoma, or Melanoma of the Skin

 Lentigo Maligna Melanoma is sometimes mistaken as sun spots and goes undetected, making it very dangerous.

 As these lesions spread in width and in depth it will typically have a very irregular border and vary in shades of brown or black.
-Sometimes dark nodules will appear with in the brown or black area and will feel like small bumps.
+Sometimes dark nodules will appear within the brown or black area and will feel like small bumps.
+Check out our pictures of melanoma for additional examples.